ancient-devices/device_xiaomi_ulysse-common/README.md

 Copyright (C) 2017 - The LineageOS Project

-Common device tree for Xiaomi MSM8937 based devices
+Common device tree for Xiaomi Redmi Note 5A
 ==============